 Power Source Matters

-Your power options will significantly influence your choice.
+Your power options significantly influence your choice.
 Plug-in units offer continuous power for larger areas but require an accessible outlet.
 Battery-operated or USB-rechargeable models provide portability for camping or quick indoor use.
 Solar-powered zappers are excellent for off-grid areas but depend on adequate sunlight for charging.

 Key Features to Look For